LAST UPDATED: 24.05.2022

 We can see from this one that there is a proper hab door along the side into the ‘living quarters’ whilst both front passenger and driver enter the cab through what look like smaller hab doors.
 Typical Italian/French quirkiness.

-We got speaking to Emile who had spent the whole of lockdown in his S reg Mercedes Sprinter at Bawdsey Quay!
+We got speaking to Emile who had spent Covid lockdowns in his S reg Mercedes Sprinter at Bawdsey Quay!

 A full time van-dweller, he told us he’d bought it for only £350 and kitted it out himself and with the help of some friends.

-It had never let him down, despite several trips around Europe and his next destination is Greece.
+It had never let him down, despite several trips around Europe.
+His next destination is Greece.

 Gav’s son, Isaac, spotted this in the Co-Op car park at Elmswell in Suffolk.
 We soon got talking to owner, Pete, who told us it was a 6.5 litre V-8 ex flat-bed truck from the US army.
 The previous owner had turned it into a proper American RV.